Kadyrovites: Human rights violations

 The Kadyrovites are often accused of working as a death squad against Kadyrov's enemies.
 Ramzan is rumoured to own a private prison in his stronghold of Tsentoroi, his home village south-east of Grozny.
 Fields around Tsentoroi are reportedly mined and all access routes are blocked by checkpoints.
-On May 2, 2006, representatives of the Council of Europe's Committee for the Prevention of Torture (CPT) stated that they were prevented from entering the fortress.
+On 2 May 2006, representatives of the Council of Europe's Committee for the Prevention of Torture (CPT) stated that they were prevented from entering the fortress.
 They have also begun using cell phones to record videos of them beating and humiliating ordinary Chechens accused of crimes.
 The videos are later circulated, with the intention of intimidating civilians.

-According to the International Helsinki Federation for Human Rights Unofficial Places of Detention in the Chechen Republic" report, many illegal places of detention exist in the Chechen Republic.
+According to the International Helsinki Federation for Human Rights's "Unofficial Places of Detention in the Chechen Republic" report, many illegal places of detention exist in the Chechen Republic.
 Most of them are run by Kadyrovites.
 In Tsentoroi (also known as Khosi-Yurt, present-day Akhmat-Yurt), where the Kadyrovite headquarters is located, there are at least two illegal prisons functioning.
 One consists of concrete bunkers or pillboxes, where kidnapped relatives of armed Chechen fighters are held hostages while the second prison in Tsentoroi is evidently located in the yard—or in immediate vicinity—of the house of Ramzan Kadyrov.

-On November 13, 2006, Human Rights Watch published a briefing paper on torture in Chechnya that it had prepared for the 37th session of the United Nations Committee Against Torture.
+On 13 November 2006, Human Rights Watch published a briefing paper on torture in Chechnya that it had prepared for the 37th session of the United Nations Committee Against Torture.
 The paper covered torture by personnel of the Second Operational Investigative Bureau (ORB-2), torture by units under the effective command of Ramzan Kadyrov, torture in secret detentions, and the continuing "disappearances."
 According to HRW, torture "in both official and secret detention facilities is widespread and systematic in Chechnya."
 In many cases, the perpetrators were so confident that there would be no consequences for their abuses that they did not even attempt to conceal their identity.
 Based on extensive research, HRW concluded in 2005 that forced disappearances in Chechnya are so widespread and systematic that they constitute crimes against humanity.

-On March 1, 2007, Lyudmila Alexeyeva, the head of the Moscow Helsinki Group rights organisation, stated "Kadyrov is to blame for kidnappings of many innocent people.
+On 1 March 2007, Lyudmila Alexeyeva, the head of the Moscow Helsinki Group rights organisation, stated "Kadyrov is to blame for kidnappings of many innocent people.
 Their bodies were found later with signs of torture."